getplusm/Fortune/README.md

 # Fortune
-Light casino games in a graphical interface
+Light casino games in a GUI